 I thought “challenge accepted”, named my project 100 Days of German Words and committed to designing a new German word every day.

 I think a lot about language.
 About the words we pick, the ones we omit and the ones we’re painfully lacking.

-Whenever a Greek friend tells me he has ekkremotita (a tiny thing in abeyance which bothers him) or I’m reminded of the Spanish word sobremesa (the moment at the end of a meal in which you stay at the table only to chat with your friends or family) my soul feels suddenly, strangely, cosmically understood.
+Whenever a Greek friend tells me he has ekkremotita (a tiny thing in abeyance) or I’m reminded of the Spanish word sobremesa (a moment of chit chat after a family meal) my soul feels suddenly, strangely, cosmically understood.

-I guess this project is the weird child of my love-hate relationship with the German language (of which you already had a glimpse here) together with a job connecting me on a daily basis with people from all over the World.
+I think of this project as the love child of my German linguistic education and a job connecting me with people from all over the World.

-I’ll keep it up (or try to, at least) because it’s fun, because it’s therapeutic and because the Internet should keep being a place that makes you feel less alone.
+I’ll keep it up because it’s fun, because it’s therapeutic and because the Internet should be a place that makes you feel less alone.

 Oh, and there’s Instagram, too.